alexk99/the_router/bras/subsriber_management_eng.md

 ### L2 subscriber ARP security

-For a security reason TheRouter could be instructed to install a static ARP record for each L2 subscribers by using the radius attribute 'therouter_subsc_static_arp' with value 1 (enabled).
+For a security reason TheRouter could be instructed to install a static ARP record for each L2 subscriber by using the radius attribute 'therouter_subsc_static_arp' with value 1 (enabled).

 Also, TheRouter could be instructed to perform additional arp